GentleZhu/Rspackage/README.md

 More datasets will be tested.

 ##Eigen Version
-Rspackage involves a lot of matrix operations, So it provides a matrix version.
+Rspackage involves a lot of matrix operations, so it provides a matrix version.

 [**Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.**](http://eigen.tuxfamily.org/index.php?title=Main_Page)

-The solver basicMF_m is implemented with Eigen library, it looks pretty but a littile time consuming than original version, although it runs faster than matlab, python.
+The solver basicMF_m is implemented with Eigen library, it looks pretty but is a little time consuming than original version, but it still runs faster than matlab and python.

 ## Further Development